Common Nail Plate Conditions: Signs, Causes and When to Seek Help

 Yellow Nail Syndrome

 Yellow nail syndrome is a rare condition characterized by yellowing nails, often accompanied by swelling and respiratory difficulties.
-This syndrome may occur alongside chronic respiratory conditions, observed in approximately 3% of the population with underlying lung issues.
+This syndrome may occur alongside chronic respiratory conditions.

 Koilonychia

 Koilonychia, colloquially known as spoon nails, features nails that curve upward.
-This condition often indicates iron deficiency anemia, affecting 10% of women and 5% of men worldwide.
+This condition can sometimes be associated with iron-deficiency anemia or another underlying health concern.

 If you suspect koilonychia, it’s important to consult a healthcare professional for a proper diagnosis.
-They may recommend iron supplements or dietary changes.
 Keeping your nails moisturized also aids in maintaining nail health.

 Nail Fungal Infections